tanaylab/umi4cpackage/README.md

 # Umi4C Package #

-Welcome to umi4cPackage Bitbucket repository.
+Welcome to umi4cPackage Github repository.

 ### What is umi4cPackage? ###
 umi4cPackage is a processing and analysis pipeline for UMI-4C experiment.